-While Federal Law No. 19 of 2018 on Foreign Direct Investment (the FDI Law) was promulgated to allow 100% foreign ownership of companies in certain sectors in the UAE subject to approval of the UAE Cabinet, the FDI Law sets out a "negative list" of 13 sectors where existing laws and restrictions will continue to apply and majority foreign ownership will not be permitted.
-This includes insurance, water and electricity, land and airport services and retail infrastructure.
+Federal Law No 19 of 2018 on Foreign Direct Investment (the FDI Law) was promulgated to allow 100% foreign ownership of companies in certain sectors in the UAE, subject to approval of the UAE Cabinet, but it also sets out a "negative list" of 13 sectors where existing laws and restrictions will continue to apply and majority foreign ownership will not be permitted.
+These include insurance, water and electricity, land and airport services and retail infrastructure.